 - Court-ordered classes were offered in the native language of the offender?
 (They were.)

-- We could train people working with addicts to recognize trauma and social workers to screen for addiction?
-(We did.)
+- People working with addicts could be trained to recognize trauma and social workers to screen for addiction?
+(They did.)

 Sometimes there’s an explosion in the lab.